You are here:Home»KB»Programming»Debugging with VSCode and Edge

 You're encountering a common behaviour in DevTools (including Edge and Chrome) where objects like arrays show as Array(0) at first glance — especially when the data is lazy-loaded or the object is logged in a way that doesn't immediately expand its contents.

-When you pause in the debugger and hover or inspect an object such as chartDataDataset, DevTools might show:
+So, when you pause in the debugger and hover or inspect an object such as chartDataDataset, DevTools might show:

 Array(0)